CRRU-UK/website/README.md

 1. Clone the repository
 2. Ensure you are using Node version >= 22 (`nvm install 22` / `nvm use 22`)
 3. Install the dependencies by running [`npm ci`](https://docs.npmjs.com/cli/ci.html)
-4. If using VS Code, install [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint), and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions
+4. If using VS Code install the [ESLint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint), [Stylelint](https://marketplace.visualstudio.com/items?itemName=stylelint.vscode-stylelint), and [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) extensions

 The following environment variables should be provided when running the server (an `.env` file in the root is supported – see [`.env.example`](.env.example) for an example):